4 Ways to Use Microsoft 365 for Remote Projects

 Microsoft Sway is a free content creation tool for building and sharing newsletters, presentations, reports, and more!

-You can also import and use content from numerous sources like OneDrive, OneNote, and YouTube.
+• Import content from OneDrive, OneNote, and YouTube.

-Whilst Sway does not integrate directly with Teams, you can add a link to the sway as a tab in the relevant team.
+While Sway does not integrate directly with Teams, you can add a link to Sway as a tab in the relevant team.

 Stream